Expository Essay: 3 Building Blocks to Propose an Idea and Defend It

 What is the thesis statement?

-Your thesis statement is you telling the reader in concise language what this essay is going to be about.
+Your thesis statement states in concise language what this essay is going to be about.
 It is one clear sentence which expresses the subject and the focus of this piece of writing.
+If there is a prompt, the thesis statement should directly answer that prompt.

 For example: